Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 Formatting

-The formatting procedure starts with this command.
+The formatting procedure is started with this command:

 # format